Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Not reporting all income

 Failing to report all your sources of income is a significant error that can lead to IRS inquiries or a tax audit.
-Keep accurate records of all income sources.
+Make sure you keep accurate records of all income sources.
 This includes income earned from freelance or gig work, investments, and bank accounts that earn interest (like a high-yield savings account).

 When you’re ready to file, double-check that you’ve included all income on your tax return before submitting it.